-- 2 eligible adults receiving care. - · Carer Supplement and Child Disability Assistance Payment (page 22) may also be paid.
+- Paid for each eligible child receiving care, and up to 2 eligible adults receiving care. - Carer Supplement and Child Disability Assistance Payment (page 21) may also be paid.

-The combined annual adjusted taxable income (page 54) of the carer and their partner (if applicable) must be less than \$250,000.
+• The combined annual adjusted taxable income (page 55) of the carer and their partner (if applicable) must be less than \$250,000.
 This also applies for holders of the Carer Allowance (child) Health Care Card.